fjiangAI/fjiangAI.github.io/_pages/about.md

 [✨ **Latest News**]

+[05/16/24] 🎉🎉🎉 We have one paper accepted as the main conference of ACL.

 [03/26/24] We released our [CPTS](https://github.com/fjiangAI/CPTS), a Chinese paragraph-level topic structure corpus and its [technique report](https://arxiv.org/pdf/2305.14790).

 [03/15/24] 🎉🎉🎉 We have one paper accepted as the main conference of NAACL.